spolu/settle/site/content/posts/settle-introduction.md

-I'd like to write a few more posts exploring how Settle could be used in a couple of interesting situations related to self-driving car networks[3] and e-commerce[4], but the first strong use-case for Settle is very likely to come from somewhere else, you.
+I'd like to write a few more posts exploring how Settle could be used in a couple of interesting situations related to self-driving car networks[3] and e-commerce[4], but I'm convinced that a successful use-case for Settle, if any, is very likely to come from somewhere unexpected.

-So I definitely invite you to play with the `settle` command line.
+So I definitely invite you to play with the `settle` command line and register on **m.settle.network**.
 When you mint assets, feel free to ping me on IRC (spolu in #settle on FreeNode), I'd be more than happy to trust you for a few cents and transact with you to test the system.

 Setting up your own mint is also definitely a great way to learn more and help the community grow.
 If you setup a mint, let's add it to the `settle register` command!

-And if you really want to get your hands dirty, building an app or a gateway[5], are definitely things that I would love to collaborate on in the future.
+Finally, if you really want to get your hands dirty, building an app or a gateway[5], are definitely things that I would love to collaborate on in the future.

+In the meantime, I hope you enjoy learning more about Settle and the model it proposes.
+Don't hesitate to reach out directly or on the public mailing list[6] if you have any question!

+Have fun minting.

 -stan